MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/domain-names-content.md

-In many multitenant web applications, a domain name can be used as a way to identify a tenant, to help with routing requests, and to provide a branded experience to your customers.
+In many multitenant web applications, a domain name can be used as a way to identify a tenant, to help with routing requests to the correct infrastructure, and to provide a branded experience to your customers.
 Two common approaches are to use subdomains and custom domain names.
 On this page, we provide guidance for technical decision-makers about the approaches you can consider and their tradeoffs.

 ## Subdomains

-Each tenant might get a unique subdomain under a common shared domain name.
+Each tenant might get a unique subdomain under a common shared domain name, using a format like `tenant.provider.com`.

 Let's consider an example multitenant solution built by Contoso.
 Customers purchase Contoso's product to help manage their invoice generation.
 All of Contoso's tenants might be assigned their own subdomain, under the `contoso.com` domain name.
-Or, if you use regional deployments, you might assign subdomains under the `us.contoso.com` and `eu.contoso.com` domains.
+Or, if Contoso uses regional deployments, they might assign subdomains under the `us.contoso.com` and `eu.contoso.com` domains.
 In this article, we refer to these as _stem domains_.
 Each customer gets their own subdomain under your stem domain.
 For example, Tailwind Toys might be assigned `tailwind.contoso.com`, and Adventure Works might be assigned `adventureworks.contoso.com`.

 > [!NOTE]
 > Many Azure services use this approach.
 For example, when you create an Azure storage account, it is assigned a set of subdomains for you to use, such as `<your account name>.blob.core.windows.net`.

 ### Manage your domain namespace

 When you create subdomains under your own domain name, you need to be mindful that you could have multiple customers with similar names.
-Since they share a single stem domain, the first customer to get a particular domain will get their preferred name, and subsequent customers will have to use alternate subdomain names, since full domain names must be globally unique.
+Because they share a single stem domain, the first customer to get a particular domain will get their preferred name.
+Then, subsequent customers have to use alternate subdomain names, because full domain names must be globally unique.

 ### Wildcard DNS